thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 I've set up a repository so you can play with the code [here](https://github.com/thoughtram/angular-zippy).
 In fact, I've also added this component to the Angular project.
-The pull request is pending [here](https://github.com/angular/angular/pull/729) and likely to be merged the next few days.
+The pull request is <s>pending</s> merged [here](https://github.com/angular/angular/pull/729) <s>and likely to be merged the next few days</s>.
 At this point I'd like to say thank you to [Victor](http://twitter.com/vberchet) and [Misko](http://twitter.com/mhevery) for helping me out on getting this implemented.

 You might notice that it also comes with e2e tests.
-The component itself even emits it's own events using `EventEmitter` annotations, which we haven't covered in this article.
+The component itself even emits it's own events using `EventEmitter`, which we haven't covered in this article.
+Those will be discussed in another article.

 Go and check it out!